 Key stage 2 test administration guidance

-This guidance is for schools administering the 2024 key stage 2 (KS2) national curriculum tests.
-The information expands on section 7 of the 2024 KS2 assessment and reporting arrangements (ARA).
+This guidance is for schools administering the 2025 key stage 2 (KS2) national curriculum tests.
+The information expands on ‘Test administration’ in the 2025 KS2 assessment and reporting arrangements (ARA).

 It ensures schools can:

-Test administration instructions are included with all test packs.
+Each test pack includes test administration instructions.
 There are separate instructions provided for the standard, modified large print (MLP) and braille versions of the tests.
 Modified test administration guidance is also available.
-Schools may also want to use practice test materials to help prepare for the tests.
+Schools may also want to use past papers to help pupils prepare for the tests.

 Headteachers are responsible for the test administration arrangements within their school.
 Failure to adhere to this guidance could lead to a maladministration investigation.

-Details of the types of school and pupils required to participate in the tests are included in section 14.1 of the 2024 KS2 ARA.
+You can find more information on the types of school and pupils required to take the tests in the ‘How the arrangements apply to different types of school’ section of the 2025 KS2 ARA.

 The KS2 test timetable is as follows:

-KS2 tests must be taken on the dates specified in the test timetable, and papers for each subject must be administered in order, unless there are exceptional circumstances - for example, a start time variation or an approved timetable variation.
+Schools must administer the KS2 tests on the dates specified in the test timetable, and papers for each subject must be administered in order, unless there are exceptional circumstances – for example, a start time variation or an approved timetable variation.
 Schools can choose their own start times for each test and, where possible, should administer them to the whole cohort at the same time.

 If necessary, schools can administer a test in multiple sittings between 7am and 7pm, so an individual pupil or group can take a test on the scheduled date but at a different time from the rest of the cohort.
-Pupils who have taken a test must not have any opportunity to discuss test content with those pupils waiting to take it.
+Pupils who have not taken a test must not have any opportunity to discuss test content with pupils who have already taken the test.

 Schools must submit an application for a timetable variation on the Primary Assessment Gateway (PAG).